The ultimate 3-week India itinerary: Exploring the best of India

 CORACLE BOAT RIDE DOWN THE TUNGABHADRA RIVER

 Out of monsoon season, it’s possible to take a traditional coracle - a traditional round boat - down the Tungabhadra river.
-It’s a peaceful, relaxed journey through boulder-lined waterway and a good escape from the heat and crowds.
+It’s a peaceful, relaxed journey through a boulder-lined waterway and a good escape from the heat and crowds.

 Leaving Hampi | The nearby town of Hospet is the entry and exit point to Hampi, and it’s here we recommend you jump aboard a night train to Kochi, via Bangalore.